 When ready to reheat, add the mix back in the pan on medium heat.
 You can also use a microwave at work if that’s all you have access to.

-No black salt in this tofu scramble
+No black salt

 It’s prevalent for recipe creators to add black salt to their scrambles to recreate an eggy aroma and taste.